nufeng1999/vscode-openclaw/README.md

 - **Streaming Mermaid Rendering** — Diagrams are automatically rendered once a streaming response completes; no manual history refresh needed
 - **Robust Image Copy** — Uses `createImageBitmap` with a `DOMParser`/`foreignObject` CSP fallback to reliably copy diagram images despite `blob:` restrictions
 - **Auto-Retry on Agent Failure** — When the gateway returns an agent run failure error, the extension automatically sends "Continue" up to 3 times to resume the conversation.
 Resets when a normal response is received or the user sends a new message.
-- **Busy Status Indicator** — UI shows "处理中..." or "处理中 (N 条排队)" while messages are being processed or queued by the gateway
+- **Busy Status Indicator** — UI shows "Processing..." or "Processing (N queued)" while messages are being processed or queued by the gateway
 - **Slash Commands with Separator** — Type `/` to see categorized commands (`/stop`, `/new`, `/models`, `/help`, etc.); commands are grouped into SESSION / MODEL & STATUS / HELP sections with visual separators; keyboard navigation skips separators automatically
 - **Context Meter** — Visual indicator of token usage per session
 - **Device Identity** — Ed25519 signed authentication (compatible with OpenClaw pairing)